rnarasayya/Bikeshare-Project/README.md

 The bikeshare_models.py file use a KNeighborsRegressor to predict total, casual, and registered ridership.
 There is also a file called bikeshare_tests.py which tests the bikeshare_corr_tests and bikeshare_models functions with a smaller version of the Capital Bikeshare system dataset.
+In the future, I would like to return to this analysis and use some different machine learning models, like random forests or boosted trees.